AlexandreRozier/DeepCombi/README.md

 ### On generated synthetic datasets
 - Run `ROOT_DIR=$PWD SGE_TASK_ID=1 python -m pytest -s tests/test_data_generation.py::TestDataGeneration::test_synthetic_genotypes_generation --rep 1000` to generate `rep` different genotypes that will be saved in `data/synthetic/genomic.h5py`.
 Please note, that to generate datasets you need two real datasets to sample from.
 We use the WTCCC data and randomly select 300 subjects of the Crohn's disease dataset.
 We draw a random block of 20 consecutive SNPs from chromosome 1 and a random block of 10,000 consecutive SNPs from chromosome 2.
 The process is described in detail in our manuscript on page 6.
 Unfortunately, we are not authorized to publish this data and you will have to save your own datasets in the corresponding .mat files.
 The .mat files should be simple arrays of characters where the number of rows equals the number of subjects and the number of columns equals the number of SNPs * 3 (two letters for the genotype and one space).
 A small part of it with three subjects and the genotypes of four SNPs given would look like this:

-AA AA CG GG
+AA AA CG GG.
-AT AA GG GG
+AT AA GG GG.
-TT AT CC GT
+TT AT CC GT.

 Converting your own Plink files should be straightforward.